Hurricane Iniki: Preparations

 In response to the approaching hurricane, about 38,000 people evacuated to public shelters, including 8,000 on Kauaʻi and 30,000 people in Oʻahu.
-On Kauaʻi, schools were canceled, and the traffic was light during the evacuation, with streets clear by mid-morning.
-Rather than sending tourists to public shelters, two major hotels kept their occupants in the buildings during Iniki's passage of Kauaʻi.
+On Kauaʻi, school was canceled, and the traffic was light during the evacuation, with streets clear by mid-morning.
+Rather than send tourists to public shelters, two major hotels kept their occupants in the buildings during Iniki's passage of Kauaʻi.
 Some residents rode out the hurricane in their homes.
-According to a post-storm survey, there was no one on the island who did not hear about the impending storm.
-On Oʻahu, all schools, and most businesses, were closed during the storm's passage.
+According to a post-storm survey, no one on the island did not hear about the impending storm.
+On Oʻahu, all schools, and most businesses, closed during the storm's passage.
 Only critical government employees worked during the storm.
-Officials opened 110 public shelters on Oʻahu, including some schools meant for refuge only; this meant that they did not provide food, cots, blankets, medications or other comfort items.
+Officials opened 110 public shelters on Oʻahu, including some schools meant for refuge only; this meant they provided no food, cots, blankets, medications, or other comfort items.
 Roughly one-third of Oʻahu's population participated in the evacuation, though many others went to the house of a family member or friend for shelter.
-Officials assessed that the execution of the evacuations went well, beginning with the vulnerable coastal area.
-For those in need, vans and buses gave emergency transportation, while police manned certain overused intersections.
-The two main problems that occurred during the evacuation were lack of parking at shelters and exit routes for the coastlines.
-On the Big Island, officials ordered for residents within 300 ft of the coastline to evacuate to higher ground.
+Officials assessed that the evacuations went well, beginning with the vulnerable coastal area.
+For those in need, vans and buses gave emergency transportation, while police occupied certain overused intersections.
+The two main problems during the evacuation were lack of parking at shelters and exit routes for the coastlines.
+On the Big Island, officials ordered residents within 300 ft of the coastline to evacuate to higher ground.

 Impact

-Hurricane Iniki was the costliest hurricane to strike the state of Hawaii, causing $3.1 billion in damage.
-That made it the third-costliest United States hurricane at the time, behind Hurricane Hugo in 1989 and Hurricane Andrew in August 1992, one month prior to Iniki.
-It was the first significant hurricane to threaten the state since Hurricane Iwa ten years prior.
-Iniki affected all of Hawaii with high waves and strong winds, with the worst impacts on the island of Kauaʻi.
-Seven people died during the hurricane – three on Kauaʻi, three offshore, and one on Oahu.
+Hurricane Iniki was the costliest hurricane ever to strike Hawaii, causing $3.1 billion in damage.
+That made it the third-costliest U.S. hurricane at the time, behind Hurricane Hugo in 1989 and Hurricane Andrew in August 1992, one month earlier.
+It was the first significant hurricane to threaten the state since Hurricane Iwa ten years earlier.
+Iniki affected all of Hawaii with high waves and strong winds, with the worst impacts on Kauaʻi.
+Seven people died during the hurricane – three on Kauaʻi, two offshore, and two on Oahu.
 The low death toll was likely due to well-executed warnings and preparation.
 Of the offshore deaths, two were Japanese nationals who died when their boat capsized south of Kauaʻi.
 There were also around 100 storm-related injuries throughout the state, some of which occurred during the hurricane's aftermath.